 To use put a small splash of water onto the wheat pack before putting into the microwave or put a cup of water in to the microwave with the bag.
 This stops the grains from drying out and overheating which could pose a fire risk.

-Heat for 3 minutes stopping halfway to shake the bag to mix the grains around, allowing an even distribution of the heat.
+Heat for 2.5 minutes stopping halfway to shake the bag to mix the grains around, allowing an even distribution of the heat.
+The heating time will depend upon the strength of your microwave, if it’s not hot enough then add another 10 or 20 seconds.
 It’s recommended that you don’t heat it for more than 3 minutes total, and you allow it to cool completely before re-heating again.

 If the fleece cover gets dirty remove from the wheat pillow to wash – Do not put the whole wheat pack in the washing machine.
 If making for kids you could always applique eyes and a mouth on to give it character.